adammostrom/ruu-thesis-project-port/python/README.md

 #### application Directory

 This directory contains the translation of the main component presented in the *Responsibility Under Uncertainty* research paper, located in `theory.py`.
 Unlike the original version, this file has been refactored into an abstract class using Python’s `abc module` (see docs).
-The abstract class is named `SDP` and defines the following required methods: `next`, `reward`, and `states`.
+The abstract class is named `SDP` and defines the following required functions: `next`, `reward`, and `states`.

-Any new SDP can be implemented by inheriting from the SDP class in `theory.py`or `theoryMemoization.py` (recommended) and correctly defining the required methods.
-This structure allows the new class to use the computational logic from SDP, while specifying its own behavior for those methods.
+Any new SDP can be implemented by inheriting from the SDP class in `theory.py`or `theoryMemoization.py` (recommended) and correctly defining the required functions.
+This structure allows the new class to use the computational logic from SDP, while specifying its own behavior for those functions.

 **Group 12** has extended the original model by introducing memoization, significantly improving computational performance.
 This implementation is in `theoryMemoization.py`.
 New**SDPs can choos**e to inherit from either `theory.py` or `theoryMemoization.py`.